VirtualSquares/Solar-System-Demo/README.md

-Solar System Demo using online textures and some lazy maht ;D
+Solar System Demo using online textures and some lazy math ;D